shintaro-amaike/auto-coding-multi-agent/README.md

 # Autonomous Multi-Agent System

-A sophisticated autonomous multi-agent system powered by Claude Code SDK, featuring a project manager and specialized coding agents that work cooperatively to execute complex development tasks.
+A sophisticated autonomous multi-agent system featuring a project manager and specialized coding agents that work cooperatively to execute complex development tasks.
+The system supports both full Claude Code SDK integration and fallback mode for environments where the SDK is not available.

 ## 🌟 Features